-Included in other receivables of the Group is the balance arising from the gain on acquisition of the Raise Beauty Investment Limited and its subsidiaries (the "Raise Beauty Group") of HK\$2,655,000 (2010: HK\$2,655,000) as a consequence of the failure in meeting the profit guarantee for the year ended 31 December 2009.
-In last year, an amount of HK\$18,270,000 was repaid.
+Included in other receivables of the Group is the balance arising from the gain on the acquisition of the Raise Beauty Investment Limited and its subsidiaries (the "Raise Beauty Group") amounting to HK\$2,655,000 (2011: HK\$2,655,000) from a connected party, Wealth Concept Holdings Limited, as a consequence of the failure in meeting the profit guarantee for the year ended 31 December 2009.
+In prior years, an amount of HK\$18,270,000 was received.
 The directors are of the opinion that the remaining balance of HK\$2,655,000 can be fully recovered.
+Details are stated in note 44 to the consolidated financial statements.